schibsted/spid-tech-docs/resources/articles/sdks.md

 ## JavaScript

-The JavaScript SDK is designed to be used in the browser to query the user's authentication/authorization status and more.
+The JavaScript SDK is designed to be used in the browser to seamlessly manage the user's login state and more.

 Source code is published on [Github](https://github.com/schibsted/account-sdk-browser).
 Refer to the